 - Implement technology

-- Obtain real-time vision into the “health” of your customers
+- Obtain real-time vision into the “health” of your

 - Adopt metrics and processes throughout your company